 Many people living with dementia have trouble getting started.
-In my Mom’s case her visual processing isn’t good and has a hard time determining inside and outside of lines.
+In my Mom’s case, her visual processing isn’t good and has a hard time determining inside and outside of lines.
 Additionally, she’s always afraid she’ll “do it wrong”.
 This is an avoidance statement so I had Erin give us some project suggestions for people in the later stages of the disease.

 Tracing their hand, or tracing your hand and theirs touching is sweet.
 Adding lines, color or whatever you’d like can come next.
-Leaf rubbings was another suggestion so I tried it with Mom.
+Leaf rubbings were another suggestion so I tried it with Mom.
 It was hard to see the leaves consequently I think the project was a bit difficult.
 It might be easier now that we’re farther into the year.
 There weren’t a lot of leaves the day we went walking in the park.
-I’ll try again, however, I think Mom may be past creating art.
-Keeping an “art journal” with pretty pieces of nature is a simple enough.
+I’ll try again, however, I think Mom may be passed creating art.
+Keeping an “art journal” with pretty pieces of nature is simple enough.
 It allows you to connect with nature & can house memories to look back on in the winter months.
 This is something I’m planning on doing with Mom since she’s not very comfortable actually creating art.

 Building things out of boxes is a suggestion she had for men who aren’t into crafting.
 Keeping in mind that it’s the pleasure that’s important, don’t dismiss any art as too “girlie”.
 Letting each person decide for themselves is equally important.

 In short, if you’re looking to help your person engage in joyful experiences, simple art projects might be just thing.